DSA Series Chapter 20 : HEIGHT OF BINARY TREE(Python Version)

 1. Objective

-To compute the height of a Binary Tree using a recursive approach in C.
+To compute the height of a Binary Tree in Python using a recursive Depth First Search (DFS) approach.

 The height of a binary tree is the number of nodes on the longest path from the root node to the deepest leaf node.